dhis2/dhis2-core/README.md

 ## Overview

+Issues can be reported and browsed in [JIRA](https://jira.dhis2.org).

 The software is open source and released under the [BSD license](https://opensource.org/licenses/BSD-2-Clause).

 For documentation please visit the [doc page](https://www.dhis2.org/documentation/).